joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_vices_opposed_to_truth,_and_first_of_lying/prologue.md

 (2) Of the species of lying;
 (3) Whether lying is always a sin?
 (4) Whether it is always a mortal sin?

+* Whether Lying Is Always Opposed To Truth?
+* Whether Lies Are Sufficiently Divided Into Officious, Jocose, And Mischievous Lies?
+* Whether Every Lie Is A Sin?
+* Whether Every Lie Is A Mortal Sin?